Skip to main content

 Automatic savings contributions

-Once you have a budget made, working with your advisor, you can set up a monthly pre-authorized chequing (PAC) contribution plan to automatically grow your savings.
-By creating a PAC, you can take advantage of compound growth and avoid the annual stress of finding money to contribute to your registered retirement savings plan (RRSP), before the tax filing deadline.
+By creating a PAC, you can take advantage of compound growth and avoid the annual stress of finding money to contribute to your Registered retirement savings plan (RRSP), before the tax filing deadline.

 Reduce your income taxes

-When you’re ready to set up automatic contributions, you’ll need to decide where to invest them.
-While non-registered accounts are an option, the most popular are RRSPs and tax-free savings accounts (TFSAs).
+While non-registered accounts are an option, the most popular are Registered Retirement Savings Plans RRSPs and Tax-free savings accounts (TFSAs).
 Both options are government programs that provide tax-advantaged savings.

 Depending on your situation and stage of life, you may want to explore the benefits of each and talk to your advisor about how they can work together to increase your savings – and tax benefits.